Cray-HPE/docs-csm/operations/network/management_network/mellanox/verify_dhcp_traffic_on_workers.md

 The source address of the DHCP Reply/Offer NEEDS to be the address of the vlan interface on the Worker.

-Here's how to look at DHCP traffic on the workers:
+Here is how to look at DHCP traffic on the workers:

 ```
 ncn-w001# tcpdump -envli bond0 port 67 or 68